 2019.
 American Sociology Association (ASA) Robert Boguslaw Award for Research on Technology and Humanism

 2019.
 Comi, Matt "'The right hybrid for every acre': Assembling the social worlds of corn and soy seed selling in conventional agricultural techniques."
 Sociologia Ruralis 59(1) pp 159-176.
 DOI: 10.1111/soru.12227 *Recipient, ASA Robert Boguslaw Award

 Food, Culture, and Community Resilience

 This research stream examines the links between food, culture, and community resilience in rural and (sub)urban places.
-My research examines multiple levels of the food production chain and this research specfically examines moments, people, and places where food consumption occur.
+My research examines multiple levels of the food production chain and this research specifically examines the material and cultural components of commensality and convivality.
 Recent work in this area draws from event-based participant observation in rural Kansas to identify ways shared food at community fairs can produce conviviality and resilience in flagging small towns throughout the rural US Midwest.

 Related Grants and Awards

 2019.
 Association for the Study of Food and Society (ASFS) Alex McIntosh Paper Award

 2021 Comi, Matt and Ruth Stamper.
 "Chicken Noodle Night: Conviviality, Resilience, and Food at the Vinland Fair."
 Food Culture and Society Special Issue ed.
 Bonnie Miller.
 DOI: 10.1080/15528014.2021.1873033"